solid/solidproject.org/pages/about.md

 When your data is siloed away from you:

+* You have hardly any visibility into what is being retained.
 * You have little control over how it is used, or who is using it.
 * You have little choice in which applications you can use to access it.
 * It is hard to use as a cohesive unit, specifically because it is siloed,